Invertible ResNets for Inverse Imaging Problems: Competitive Performance with Provable Regularization Properties: Introduction

-To address this, we evaluate the performance of iResNets through extensive numerical experiments on both a linear blurring and a nonlinear diffusion problem, comparing the results with state-of-the-art methods.
-Additionally, we provide valuable insights into designing effective invertible architectures.
-Beyond the theoretical regularization properties of the iResNet reconstruction approach we demonstrate how the invertibility allows for an interpretation of the learned forward operator and its regularization, thereby reducing the ``black-box" nature commonly associated with learned regularization techniques.
+To address this, we evaluate the performance and robustness of iResNets through extensive numerical experiments on both a linear blurring and a nonlinear diffusion problem, comparing the results with state-of-the-art methods.
+The results reveal that iResNets can indeed achieve competitive performance, albeit with the trade-off of longer training times.
+However, this limitation can be partially compensated by the additional benefits resulting from the inherent stability and invertibility of the iResNet.
+Our numerical investigations show that these properties increase the robustness of the reconstruction method against adversarial attacks, varying noise levels during test time and limited training data.
+Moreover, the invertibility allows for an interpretation of the learned forward operator and its regularization, thereby reducing the ``black-box" nature commonly associated with learned regularization techniques.

+This work thus provides a fully learned reconstruction scheme with strong regularization properties and high performance.
+Although several studies have investigated learning-based methods with theoretical guarantees -- such as approaches that learn regularization terms or employ plug-and-play techniques (cf.\ \cite{Mukherjee_2023}) -- there has been limited focus, to the best of our knowledge, on fully learned reconstruction methods with inherent regularization properties.
+Consequently, our work, in combination with \cite{iresnet_01_regtheory, iresnet_02_bayesian}, offers foundational contributions to this area and has the potential to inspire further research.

 The manuscript is organized as follows.
-We begin in Section~\ref{sec:theory} by introducing iResNets and extending their regularization theory to encompass nonlinear forward operators.
-Following this, in Section~\ref{sec:training_and_pde}, we discuss the types of problems where iResNets are particularly well-suited, with an emphasis on the problem settings for our numerical experiments.
+We begin in Section~\ref{sec:theory} by introducing iResNets and reviewing their regularization theory.
+Following this, in Section~\ref{sec:training_and_pde}, we elaborate why iResNets are well-suited for diffusion and blurring problems.
 In Section~\ref{sec:results}, we report our numerical results.
-First, we describe the details of the invertible architecture in Section~\ref{sec:architecture}.
-Then, we compare the reconstruction quality of iResNets with several other common deep learning approaches in Section~\ref{sec:performance_comparison}.
-Finally, we investigate the learned regularization by comparing the forward pass of the trained iResNet with the true forward operator in Section~\ref{sec:investigate_reg_prop}.
+First, we introduce the specific architecture design, offering valuable insights to guide the design of effective and efficient invertible architectures in Section~\ref{sec:architecture}.
+Then, we compare the reconstruction quality of iResNets with several other common deep learning approaches and a classical reconstruction method in Section~\ref{sec:performance_comparison}.
+This is followed by a series of robustness studies, including adversarial attacks, variations in testing data, and limited training data availability in Section~\ref{sec:robustness}.
+Finally, we leverage the invertibility of the iResNet to compare the forward pass of the trained iResNet with the true forward operator and investigate the learned regularization in Section~\ref{sec:investigate_reg_prop}.
+These analyses fully rely on the invertibility of iResNets, offering insights that are not attainable with other reconstruction methods.
 We conclude in Section~\ref{sec:outlook} with a summary of our findings and suggestions for future research directions.